๐Ÿฆž Massachusetts Eviction Notice Laws

 Judgment for Possession

 If you win, the court enters judgment.
-There’s a 10-day appeal period.
+There’s a mandatory 10-day appeal period.
 The tenant may also request a “stay” of execution.

 7